Stochastic Graphlet Embedding: High Order Stochastic Graphlets

-A \emph{graphlet} refers to any subgraph $g$ of $G$ that may also inherit the topology and attributes of $G$.
-In this work, we only consider \emph{connected graphlets} and in this paper, unless otherwise mention, by graphlets we refer only to the connected ones.
-We use these graphlets to extract robust structural information in a graph representing a pattern.
-These graphlets may correspond to actual pattern, their repeated parts, as well as their spatial relationships.
-Our method neither requires laborious enumeration of graphlet dictionaries nor any execution of subgraph isomorphism for checking isomorphic and non-isomorphic subgraphs.
+A graphlet refers to any subgraph $g$ of $G$ that may also inherit the topological and the attribute properties of $G$; in this paper, we only consider ``connected graphlets'' and, for short, we omit the terminology ``connected'' when referring to graphlets.
+We use these graphlets to characterize the distribution of local pattern parts as well as their spatial relationships.
+As will be shown, and in contrast to the mainstream work, our method neither requires a preliminary tedious step of specifying large dictionaries of graphlets {\it nor} checking for the existence of these large dictionaries (in the input graphs) using subgraph isomorphism which is again intractable.